PierUgit/fmmap/README.md

 Private mapping is possible, with optional write-back of the modifications to the file.
 Such mapping can be useful when one doesn't want to modify the file on disk, or when one wants to work only in memory and decide when to update (or not) the file.

+Anonmymous mapping is also possible, i.e. allocating virtual memory without a physical backing file.
+This is actually what the C malloc() is generally doing when the allocated size is above some threshold.

 ## Usage

 The interface manipulates bytes and returns a C pointer.
 The programmer has to manage the conversion between elements and bytes (the module provides some functions for the conversions), and between the C and a Fortran pointer.